junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam rushes to him.

 "We have to talk," Dean says shakily, showing him the angel's palms.
 There, on all the fingertips, the skin starts to have a darker color, like a black muddy coating spreading from the top toward the palm.
-Almost like when one puts their hands in a muddy pond and comes out dirty.
+Almost like when one dips their hands in a muddy pond and comes out dirty.

 Sam inhales sharply.
 Looking from the angel on the bed to his brother, he stutters, "Is he infected?"